 Your students will not be able to schedule appointments to take the examination until you sign off on their eligibility through the EEV.

 Scheduling Exams at a Pearson VUE Testing Location

-The status of Pearson VUE test delivery may change quickly during this time.
-Please be assured that the ASCP BOC is in constant communication with Pearson VUE regarding updates to the administration of examinations.
-Students should check the Pearson COVID-19 page often for updates.
+The status of Pearson VUE test delivery may change during this time.
+The ASCP BOC is in constant communication with Pearson VUE regarding updates to the administration of examinations.
+Students should check the Pearson COVID-19 page for updates.